Reducing ATCA data with AIPS and Miriad

 Self-calibration

-In principle it is possible to self-calibrate on bright continuum sources in the mosaic field after successful gain calibration.
+In principle it is possible to self-calibrate on bright continuum sources in the mosaic field after successful gain calibration in order to obtain more accurate gain solutions at a better time resolution than the large interval between calibrator observations.
+When reducing CABB data, self-calibration may even be mandatory due to general instabilities in the CABB system that can lead to large phase variations and jumps.
 First of all, a continuum file must be created from the calibrated visibility data file, using the Miriad task uvlin with mode=chan0 (see point 17).
-This continuum file must be inverted, deconvolved, and restored as described in points 18–20.
+This continuum file must be inverted, deconvolved, and restored as described in points 19–21.
 The following steps are then required for self-calibration:

 The task demos splits the mosaic of the model created by mossdi up into individual pointings again. <continuum> is the continuum visibility data file to be calibrated, and <template> is a template for the names of the individual model files created by demos.
 Each file name will automatically be complemented by a number.

 This will self-calibrate on the continuum sources using the models of the individual pointings created before.
 Note that a wildcard can be used to address all files at once.
 Again, <continuum> is the continuum visibility data file to be calibrated.
-The interval for gain solutions should be chosen such that reliable solutions can be obtained.
-It is also wise to calibrate phases only.
+The interval for gain solutions should be chosen such that reliable solutions can be obtained without the phase solutions becoming too noisy.
+It may also be advisable to calibrate phases only (which is the default behaviour of selfcal).

+will set the tolerance to half an hour (value must be given in days).
 The self-calibrated data can then be inverted, deconvolved, and restored again to check the quality of the new gain solution.
-If required, the entire self-calibration procedure can be iterated a few times to improve the solution.
-In the end, the final solution must be copied to the spectral line data file with gpcopy.
+If required, the entire self-calibration procedure can be iterated two or three times to gradually improve the solution.
+In the end, the final solution must be copied to the spectral-line visibility data file with gpcopy.

 Velocity conversion